netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

 -  Deployed [Red Hat Openshift](https://www.openshift.com) version 4.1 or later.
 -  Installed the [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Citrix ADC CPX collected by the [Citrix ADC metrics exporter](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).

-### Deploy Citrix ingress controller as a sidecar with Citrix ADC CPX using Operators
+### Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX using Operators

 Perform the following: